 Its aim is to produce, present and contextualize local and international art researches and cultural practices.
 It aims to allow the engagement with various art forms and experiences and alternative ways of knowledge production and “redistribution”.
 It aims to support local and regional contemporary artists and facilitate the creation and realization of projects as well as the interaction among local and international cultural players.

-The National Museum of Beirut is the main archeological museum in Lebanon, located in Dama Street in Beirut, Badaro District.
-Their collection comprehend over 100,000 works, which most of them come from archeological digs led by the Direction of Antiquities.
+The National Museum of Beirut is the main archeological museum in Lebanon, located on Damascus Street in Beirut, Badaro District.
+Its collection comprises over 100,000 works, most of them hailing from archeological digs led by the Direction of Antiquities.